gSUz92nc/Svelte-Supabase-Stripe-Starter/README.md

 ![Supabase Auth Site URL Example](./static/siteurl.png)

+**WARNING**: While using the built-in email service emails will only be sent out to those who are in your Supabase organisation so if you plan to go into a more public environment you probably want to eventually setup your own SMTP service.
+For more info you can check out [this discussion](https://github.com/orgs/supabase/discussions/29370)

 ### Stripe Webhooks

 To set up the webhooks go back to your Stripe dashboard and press "CTRL + K" or click the search bar and type in "event destination" and click on "Create an event destination"